Best Guide to Online Passport Renewal: Fee, Requirements, And DFA Appointment Tips

 - PSA-authenticated birth certificate

-- A Special Power of Attorney given to the company of the minor, if the parent or legal guardian is not available.
+- A Special Power of Attorney is given to the company of the minor if the parent or legal guardian is unavailable.

 How to Renew If You Lost Your Philippine Passport